GitMikeZ/Udacity/2.Portfolio/README.md

-﻿# Movie Trailer Website
+﻿# Portfolio

-A single page website with a list of famous movies displayed by their box art.
-Clicking on the art will re-direct the viewer to the respectable trailer for the movie on youtube.
+A responsive website that displays images with written descriptions that links to each portfolio project.

+## Cloning the repo

+If you have an internet connection, you could create a fresh clone of the repo using the command below:

+<pre><code> git clone https://github.com/GitMikeZ/Udacity</code></pre>

-## To Run
+## Tests

-To view the page, download the .zip file to this project or clone this repository.
+To view the website, simply open the index.html file in any web browser.

-Open up a command prompt and navigate to this project's path and enter the command:

-python entertainment_website.py